merdok/homebridge-miot/README.md

 Show additional action switches if the device supports any. **Default: false**
   - Set to *true* or *false* to show/hide all actions available on the device
   - Set an array of action names to only show the desired actions
+  - You can also set an array of objects as the value which enables advanced configuration.
+An object can have the following properties:
+    - *action* - [required] the action name
+    - *name* - [optional] the name of the switch
+    - *params* - [optional] parameters to be used for the action, not all actions support parameters
   - To get the action names available for the device simply check the homebridge debug console.
 The action names will be printed there during initialization
 #### Fan specific configuration fields
 - `swingControl` [optional]